callihiggins/IMA-FE/07_sep24_day7/README.md

 ### Homework

-* Do a Learning Log on Flexbox by Thursday!
+* Do a Learning Log on Flexbox by next Thursday!

 * Upload your in-class assignment to NYU classes